Aaron Judge, Yankees React to Dustin Fowler Injury: ‘It Just Makes You Sick’

 Joe Girardi's reaction is simply heartbreaking after Fowler's leg injury in the first inning pic.twitter.com/xCvzo53C6E

-Don't miss: Fake News: Social Media Networks In Germany Must Remove Hate Speech Or Face Fines— Marly Rivera (@MarlyRiveraESPN) June 30, 2017
+Don't miss: U.S Allies in NATO Ready to Stop Russia in Baltic— Marly Rivera (@MarlyRiveraESPN) June 30, 2017

 Fowler’s debut was delayed by almost three hours as rain fell over Chicago.
 Fowler, who had flown in from Syracuse, New York, for his debut, did not get an at-bat.
 He would have led off the second inning.